ipetkov/crane/docs/API.md

 In addition to all default and overridden values being set as documented below, all derivation attributes are delegated to `mkCargoDerivation`, and can be used to influence its behavior.
-* `cargoArtifacts`: set to `null` since this is our entry point for generating cargo artifacts
 * `doInstallCargoArtifacts`: set to `true`
 * `pnameSuffix`: set to `"-deps"`
 * `src`: set to the result of `mkDummySrc` after applying the arguments set.